Irgalin/graph-lib/README.md

 # Simple graph library

-Library that allows to create a simple graph data structure and perform operations on it.
+Library that allows to create a simple concurrent data structure that represents a graph and perform operations on it.

 ## Building the library jar using Maven